= Required

 - rm -f $HOME/.cache/pip/log/debug.log

-TL;DRThese scripts are run after the main script, and depend on the outcome.
+after_success and after_failureafter_success and after_failure TL;DRThese scripts are run after the main script, and depend on the outcome.
 Optional.

-?These scripts will run based on if the main scripts pass or fail.
-If the scripts within after_success
+after_success and after_failure?These scripts will run based on if the main scripts pass or fail.
+If the scripts within after_success or after_failure fail, the build is unaffected.

-For more information on after_success
+For more information on after_success and after_failure, see the detailed documentation.

-necessary?If you’re using a git push to deploy your repo to a server, you want to do it in the after_success portion.
+after_success and after_failure necessary?If you’re using a git push to deploy your repo to a server, you want to do it in the after_success portion.

-and after_failure
+after_success and after_failure examples

 after_success: